-The second answer I give to my adoring public as to why I write is that it is fun!
-Why not?
+#2 It is fun!
 My writing process is not a gut wrenching process.
 I do not spend hours searching for the perfect word.
-If I still used paper to write, I wouldn’t fill a waste basket with rolled up pages of discarded manuscript.
+If I still used paper to write, I wouldn’t fill a waste basket with rolled up pages of crumpled pages of paper.
 I am not saying it easy.
-I think it would be more accurate to say that one cannot be taught to write, but you can learn how to write.
-I did that by clearing my mind.
-I began to understand and notice my subconscious mind.
-I trust it to supply me with what I need when I sit down to write.
-It usually works.
-In this way, my time actually at the keyboard is productive.
-I am usually “in the zone”, having done most of my writing during yoga, mediation, on the cross-trainer or even while driving.
+Therefore, I think it would be more accurate to say that, at least for me, one cannot be taught to write, but you can learn how to write.

 I go at writing by first clearing, cleansing and energizing my mind.
 I begin to understand and notice my subconscious mind in order to trust it to supply me with what I need when I do sit down to write.
 It usually works.
 In this way, my time actually at the keyboard is productive.
 I am usually “in the zone”, having done most of my writing during yoga, mediation, on the cross-trainer, blogging or even while driving, cutting the grass or journaling.

 #3 I do for it me, me, me!
 I most likely will never sell enough books to be recognized by Amazon or whoever.
 Whatever.
 I not doing this for that type of validation as such.
 The validation I seek cannot be measured by any instrument created by humankind.
 Sounds a bit pretentious, eh?
 Well, it ain’t.
 I have come believe that writing my fictions and blog helps me see myself.
 These writings are a mirror to look closely at who I am.
 You are reading words, I see a reflection.
 Totally selfish.
 I can look at myself all day and not be bored.
 You may be bored already.
 If so, there is always Twitter.